Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: System Model and problem formulation

 \subsection{Preliminaries of HRIS}

 \ac{hris} is a new metamaterial device that achieves reflection and reception simultaneously.
 To achieve this hybrid operation, each metasurface element of the \ac{hris} must be capable of reflecting a component of the impinging signal while also receiving another portion of it in a controlled manner \cite{alexandropoulos2021hybrid}.
 The signals connected to the waveguides are then measured by the \ac{rf} chain and utilized to determine radar and communication information.
 In \cite{zhang2022channel}, the authors presented such a hybrid metamaterial surface {which} was applied to reflect in a reconfigurable function while using the received component of the signal to recover the target's angle of arrival locally.
+Regarding the \ac{hris} protocol, \cite{Alexandropoulos2023hybrid} entirely covers the configurations of hybrid meta-atoms, implementation methodologies, full-wave \ac{em} simulations, and its application in 6G wireless technology.

 We model the coexistence of reflection and reception functions with a hybrid metasurface composed of $N$ adjustable meta-atom elements.
-Specifically, all the meta-atom elements are connected to an \ac{rf} chain to finish received data acquisition.
+One straightforward approach to implement this operation is to link individual elements to waveguides.
+Subsequently, the signals arrived at these waveguides are received by the attached \ac{rf} chain, which are then leveraged to extract essential information about radar sensing and communication.
+Meanwhile, these elements direct a portion of the impinging signal to the desired direction.

 As illustrated in Fig. \ref{function_HRIS}, the control center can modify the reflected and received signals arriving at its surface by adjusting the surface's amplitude and phase shifts.
 Let $r_l(n)$ denote the discrete-time signal arriving at the $l$-th element of the \ac{hris} in time step $n$.
 Part of the signal is reflected to the desired direction with the adjustment by the parameter $\beta_l\in [0,1]$ and phase shift $\psi_l\in[0,2\pi)$.
 The forward reflected signal is consequently given as